niklaskks/pure_json/README.md

 # pure_json
-Upload json data into `Pure Data` projects via api.
+Upload data into `ATML3Developer` and `Pure Data` projects via api.

+Source files can be json or csv.

 ## Getting started
 1. Clone this repo